Finder makes money from featured partners, but editorial opinions are our own. Advertiser disclosure

 Can I get an advance on my pension?

 They’re similar to payday loans in that they’re one of the most expensive financing options out there, with APRs easily topping 100%.
-Some lenders also require borrowers to purchase a life insurance policy naming it as the beneficiary — an extra expense.
+Some lenders also require borrowers to purchase a life insurance policy, naming it as the beneficiary — an extra expense.

-The Consumer Financial Protection Bureau (CFPB) warns against borrowing from a pension advance company that claims it’s endorsed by the VA: It’s illegal for lenders to take military pensions and veteran benefits.
-Former servicemembers are ineligible for a pension advance unless they receive a pension from elsewhere.
-Either way, it’s an expensive option meant for absolutely emergencies.
+The CFPB especially cautions borrowing from a pension advance company that claims it’s endorsed by the VA, because It’s illegal for lenders to take military pensions and veteran benefits.
+Former service members are ineligible for a pension advance unless they receive a pension from elsewhere.
+Either way, it’s an expensive option meant only for emergencies.

 Frequently asked questions